Click here to jump to the summary of points to consider in making the best choice for a whale-watching company.

-This blog is catalyzed by several recent advertisements for whale watching that I perceive to be extremely exploitive of whales, suggesting high adrenaline “up-close-and-personal” encounters.
+This blog is catalyzed by advertisements for whale watching that I perceive to be extremely exploitive of whales, suggesting high adrenaline “up-close-and-personal” encounters.

 The problem with such marketing, where boats are in very close proximity with whales, is threefold:

 1. It feeds consumer demand for a whale watching experience that is not good for the whales.
 Close boats (including kayaks) have greater potential for stressing whales; disturbing whales’ natural behaviour; and increasing habituation to vessels whereby risks such as vessel strike are increased.
 These potential effects have been proven through scientific peer-reviewed research (see references below).

-- It creates a “marketplace” where other companies with more solid ethics face the dilemma of how to counteract such advertising and aid consumers in making a better choice.
+3. It creates a “marketplace” where other companies with more solid ethics face the dilemma of how to counteract such advertising and aid consumers in making a better choice.
 Sometimes, unexpectedly whales do surface within the viewing distance limits but to promote this feeds the “get-up-close-and-personal” monster.
-There are areas on our Coast where whale watching operators have agreed not to show their boats in close proximity to whales in order to solve this dilemma and counteract the above two points as well.

-Granted, we’ve come a long, long way baby.
+Granted, we’ve come a long, long way.
 Public attitude towards whales has changed drastically.
 We’re not shooting whales anymore and we’re not putting them in captivity.
 Whaling only ended in British Columbia in 1967 and the live capture of orca only ended in 1973/74 (thank you Dr. Michael Bigg).

 Now, thankfully, our values and knowledge have largely evolved to where we respect whales as sentient, social, intelligent animals with culture.